 Will my hip replacement set off airport metal detectors?

-Definitely yes when both hips have been replaced, and usually yes when one has been replaced.
+If a traditional metal detector is encountered, it will almost certainly be set off when both hips have been replaced, and usually yes when one has been replaced, although it depends on the sensitivity of the equipment.
 Airport security is extremely familiar with travellers who have metal implants, not just hip replacements but also replacements of knees and shoulders, plates and screws from broken bone surgery, and heart pacemakers.
 When the detector goes off, patients should calmly step to the side, explain they have a metal implant, and make themselves available to be frisked.
 It is unnecessary for the patient to go into great detail about what type of surgery they have had, unless of course they particularly feel the need to share this information with the airport staff.
 A medical letter confirming the presence of an implant is available to patients on request but in practice is seldom helpful.

 What can go wrong with a hip replacement?

 Complications are rare with modern surgical and anaesthetic techniques.
 Blood clot risk (deep vein thrombosis or DVT) is kept to a minimum with use of a combination of measures.
 The blood-thinning tablet Dabigatran (or the injection Fragmin or Clexane) is given for four weeks after surgery and the patient is advised to wear compression (TED) stockings for six weeks after surgery.
-In addition, whilst in hospital, foot pumps are used to enhance blood flow in the legs whilst the patient is in hospital.
+In addition, whilst in hospital, foot pumps are used to enhance blood flow in the legs.

 Infection in a hip replacement is a devastating complication but fortunately occurs in less than 0.3% of cases.
 Risk factors include age, obesity, coexisting skin conditions such as psoriasis, and previous open hip surgery.
 Whilst the infection can usually be eradicated, it does involve lengthy treatment with antibiotics and surgery.

-An unexpected inequality in leg length is also unusual with contemporary implants and templating software (picture of templated x-ray).
-This is why it is important that a current x-ray with a calibration marker is available before the operation.
+An unexpected inequality in leg length is also unusual with contemporary implants and templating software.
+This is why it is important that a current X-ray with a calibration marker is available before the operation.

 Dislocation occurs in approximately 1% of hip replacements and is seldom recurrent.
 Recurrent dislocation usually indicates malposition of implants.